 Time dedicated to this part of the program: 70%.

 Part 2.
-Exploring the Acropolis of Athens (Greece)
+Exploring the Art of the Acropolis of Athens (Greece)

 Athens is the cradle of our civilization.
 In Classical times Athens became Greece's artistic center under Pericles' reign.
 His architects designed spectacular buildings in the Acropolis and his sculptors, painters and potters had no equal.